openshift/enhancements/enhancements/microshift/optionally-deploy-csi-plugin.md

     are now) and the digests will be written to their respective `release-$ARCH.json` files.

 - **Mainline Code Changes:**
   - MicroShift source code will no longer manage LVMS or CSI manifest deployment or its configuration.
-Therefore the microshift service manager which handles these components will be removed entirely.
+The microshift service manager which handles these components will be removed entirely.
 The following files will be
     deleted:
     - `microshift/pkg/components/csi-snapshot-controller.go`